The Colour of My Love: Commercial performance

-The Colour of My Love remains one of the world's best-selling albums of all time.
-It was the second top-selling album of 1994 in Canada, third top-selling album of 1994 by a female artist in the United States, third top-selling album of 1995 in the UK and has sold more than 20 million copies worldwide, becoming the twentieth best-selling album by a woman in history.
+The Colour of My Love became one of the world's best‑selling albums of all time, marking a major commercial milestone in Dion's career.
+It ranked as the second top‑selling album of 1994 in Canada, the third best‑selling album of 1994 by a female artist in the United States, and the third best‑selling album of 1995 in the United Kingdom.
+With global sales exceeding 20 million copies, it stands among the twenty best‑selling albums by a female artist in history.

 Canada

-In Canada, The Colour of My Love entered the RPM Albums Chart at number five and moved to the top in the fifth week.
-It stayed at number one for twelve consecutive weeks and spent eighty weeks on the chart in total.
-In December 1994, the album was certified diamond by the CRIA for selling one million copies.
-It became the second best-selling album of the year 1994 in Canada, after Ace of Base's The Sign.
-By the end of 1995, Billboard reported that the album has already sold 10 million copies worldwide (including 1.4 million Canada).
-In November 1996, Billboard wrote that the sales of The Colour of My Love have reached 1.5 million units in Canada.
-The album also topped the Quebec chart for twenty weeks.
+In Canada, The Colour of My Love debuted at number five on the RPM Albums Chart and rose to number one in its fifth week.
+It remained at the summit for 12 consecutive weeks and spent 80 weeks on the chart.
+In December 1994, the album was certified diamond by the CRIA for shipments of one million copies.
+It finished 1994 as the country's second best‑selling album, behind Ace of Base's The Sign.
+By the end of 1995, Billboard reported worldwide sales of 10 million copies, including 1.4 million in Canada.
+In November 1996, Billboard noted that Canadian sales had reached 1.5 million units.
+The album also topped the Quebec chart for 20 weeks.

 United States

-In the United States, The Colour of My Love debuted at number eighty-eight, selling 16,000 copies.
-In March 1994, it peaked at number four on the Billboard 200 and spent 149 weeks on the chart.
-It became the 20th best selling record of 1994 in the United States (third by a female artist), selling 2.1 million copies in 1994 alone.
-The album has sold 4.6 million copies according to Nielsen SoundScan and was certified six-times platinum by the RIAA in November 1999 for shipping six million copies in the United States.
+In the United States, The Colour of My Love debuted at number 88 on the Billboard 200 with first‑week sales of 16,000 copies.
+It peaked at number four in March 1994 and spent 149 weeks on the chart.
+It became the 20th best‑selling album of 1994 (and the third best‑selling by a female artist), with 2.1 million copies sold that year.
+According to Nielsen SoundScan, the album has sold 4.6 million copies, and in November 1999 it was certified six times platinum by the RIAA for shipments of six million units.